Humaidu/material/Intro-to-Python:-Labs.md

 * Call both these functions and tell the user what you know about them!

 ## 3: Loops
-In a file called `while_loop.py`:
-Write the following code:
+In a file called `while_loop.py`, write the following code:

     i = 0
     while(i < 10):